SvrT31/Comparative_Analysis_of_PID_LQR_and_MPC_for_Drone_Stability_Under_Robot_Failure_Scenarios/README.md

 ### Mechanics

-I started with the mechanical aspects.
+I started with the mechanical aspects first as it would give me proper understanding of weight, and thus, what kind of motors and batteries I should use.

 In order to have a universal drone, I had to buy one with 45 degree arms where all motors were upright.
 Thus, I chose the Q450 drone chassis.

 Landing gear was added to this as I planned on adding the battery at the bottom.
 I also drilled 4 holes to insert zip ties in it for the battery.
 This finished majority of the physical body of the drone

 ### Eletronics